moinulibr/database-questions/README.md

 169. How to **reduce DB storage size**?
 170. How to store **product variants (size/color)**?
 171. How to build **order system for multi-vendor marketplace**?
-172. You’ve been told to **“speed up the app”** — where do you start?
+172. Youï¿½ve been told to **ï¿½speed up the appï¿½** ï¿½ where do you start?
 173. What tools or metrics do you use to **measure database performance**?
 174. How to design a scalable DB for **dynamic product attributes**?
 ```